 We had a great few days on the island hiking, exploring and relaxing.
 Cape Breton is a beautiful place and one I always enjoy visiting.
 Hopefully it wasn’t the last hike of the year!

-Next writing: Hike Nova Scotia Hiking and Snowshoeing Summit 2012
+Next post: Hike Nova Scotia Hiking and Snowshoeing Summit 2012

 Permanent link: https://chrisjones.io/writing/thanksgiving-in-cape-breton/